cdsantiago/hello-project/README.md

 # hello-project
-This is a readme, sweet!
+So this is a readme, sweet!